 So far, excellent pre-clinical data has been generated in mouse and non-human primate studies (Lung-Targeted RNA Interference Against Angiopoietin-2 Ameliorates Multiple Organ Dysfunction and Death in Sepsis, Stiehl et al, Crit Care Med, 2014).

-MicroRNAs (miRNAs) mediate natural cellular mechanisms which exist to regulate target gene expression.
+MicroRNAs (miRNAs) mediate natural cellular mechanisms which exist to regulate gene expression.
 Endogenous and exogenous miRNAs are incorporated into the RISC-complex within a cell and prevent target protein production by mRNA cleavage or translation inhibition.

 Messenger RNA (mRNA) delivery

-Rather than removing gene function, mRNA delivery is an exciting new method of introducing messenger RNA activity into the cell, in conditions where this is of therapeutic interest.
+Rather than decreasing gene function, mRNA delivery is an exciting new method of introducing messenger RNA activity into the cell, in conditions where this is of therapeutic interest.
 This way improved gene expression is achieved without having to make permanent changes to the genome, thus avoiding safety concerns.

 We have already demonstrated our ability to deliver functional mRNA in vivo and are actively exploring new opportunities in this space.